[Demo Webinar] ⛏️ How to build a user-friendly infra self-service portal with Spacelift

 How to download and install Terraform - tutorial

-In this guide, we show you how to install Terraform on Windows, Linux, or macOS:
+In this guide, we will cover the installation steps for Terraform on three different operating systems to show you how to install Terraform on Windows, Linux, or macOS.
+You can follow the steps based on your system.

 Prerequisites

-Before you start the installation process, there are some prerequisites which you will need to fulfill:
+Before you start the installation process, there are some prerequisites that you will need to fulfill:

 • A Windows PC if you are installing on Windows